szekai/my-scala-archetype/README.md

 my-scala-archetype
 ==================

-A simple archetype for scala project.
-Included maven and sbt
+A maven archetype to generate pom and supported sbt for basic scala project